 1. Are perms and relaxers safe during pregnancy?

 Relaxers or perms contain either lye (sodium hydroxide) or no-lye (potassium, lithium, or guanidine hydroxide) and are meant to straighten the hair permanently.
 These are generally considered safe during pregnancy as chemicals are not likely to be absorbed in amounts that might be harmful to the growing fetus (10) (11).
+Still, you may speak to your doctor before undergoing this hair treatment to avert any potential health or hair problems.

 2. Can I bleach my hair while pregnant?